 - Why a block plane?

-A block plane is safer than a power tool and power saving than a traditional hand tool.
+A Small block plane is safer than a power tool and power-saving than a traditional hand tool.
 It performs multitasking being handy in various woodworks.

 The carpenter needs to mark boundaries before actually getting down into smoothing, a block plane shaves thin layers precisely finishing off erasing the marks and mills.